|

 The Art of Living in Turkey contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these Amazon links, I may receive compensation at no extra cost to you.
 See my Disclaimers for more information.

-Are you wondering if Turkey is in Europe or Asia?
-Then you’re in the right place!
+Are you curious whether Turkey is in Europe or Asia?
+You’re in the right place!

 Is Turkey in Asia?
 Is Turkey in Europe?